Boyle v. United Technologies Corp.: Opinion of the Court

+Establishing that a "uniquely federal interest" pre-empts state law is a threshold matter.
+The federal interest in procurement is not by itself enough to automatically displace state rules.
+For preemption to occur, there must be a tangible and significant conflict between the operation of state law and a clear federal policy objective.

+The Court declined to apply the reasoning of the court below because grounding the defense in the Feres doctrine would both overprotect contractors in cases of standard goods and underprotect them in cases involving civilians and critical military design.
+The Court therefore settled on a different limiting principle to identify "significant conflict" with a federal policy: While the FTCA allows lawsuits against the U.S. for employee negligence, it contains a critical exception for claims based on the "discretionary function" of a federal agency or employee.

+The FTCA exemption specifically shields the government from lawsuits over its discretionary policy choices, such as military equipment design choices that balance combat needs against safety.
+Holding military contractors liable under state tort law for following government design specifications would frustrate the clear purpose of this federal law.
+Therefore, state laws that impose liability on contractors for design defects in military equipment do create a "significant conflict" with federal policy.

 The Court settled on a three-part test to determine whether a defendant is entitled to military contractor liability. "(1) the United States approved reasonably precise specifications; (2) the equipment conformed to those specifications; and (3) the supplier warned the United States about the dangers in the use of the equipment that were known to the supplier but not to the United States."

 Because the Fourth Circuit's decision was unclear whether a reasonable jury could have found for Boyle under the properly formulated defense, the Court vacated the judgment and remanded to the Fourth Circuit.

 Brennan's dissent

 Justice William Brennan authored a dissenting opinion.
 The dissent strongly criticized the majority's opinion for judicial policymaking and stretching precedent.

 Government contractor liability was first established in Yearsley v.
 W.A.
 Ross Construction, involving suits against a private contractor following the erosion of a dam it built for the government.
 Brennan emphasized that Yearsley involved the takings clause and that the plaintiffs still had a cause of action against the government.
 Brennan also emphasized that in Yearsley, the contractor was "following, not formulating, the Government's specifications."

 Brennan also criticized the majority's use of the Federal Tort Claims Act's "discretionary function" exception to justify the military contractor immunity doctrine.
 In United States v.
 Gilman the court held that the Federal Tort Claims Act does not contain an implied right of indemnity for the United States even where the financial burden would be significant.

 Brennan also argued the majority's standard would allow "perhaps no more than a rubber stamp from a federal procurement officer who might or might not have noticed or cared about the defects, or even had the expertise to discover them."